keboola/connection-docs/transformations/mappings/index.md

 While the concept of mapping is most important for transformations, it actually applies to every single [component](/components/).

-There are two types of mapping that have to be set up before running a transformation:
+Two types of mapping must be set up before running a transformation:

-1. **Input Mapping** --- what Storage tables are used in your transformation;
+1. **Input Mapping** --- Storage tables used in your transformation.
-In case input mapping are not fitting well your use case, [Read-Only Input Mapping](/transformations/mappings/#read-only-input-mapping) offers a straightforward access to data, drastically reducing the execution time.
+If input mapping does not fit well to your use case, then [read-only input mapping](/transformations/mappings/#read-only-input-mapping) offers straightforward access to the data, and will drastically reduce the execution time.
 This feature is useful in the following scenarios:
    - Slow transformations where a clone is not used (input mapping)
-   - Complex orchestrations to just get data from a data source to the workspace where it is accessed via other apps
+   - Complex orchestrations that move data from a data source to the workspace where they are accessed by other apps
    - Cases where updating data in Storage via output mapping causes multiple data movement operations
-2. **Output Mapping** --- what tables are written into Storage after running the transformation; tables not mentioned in *Output Mapping* are never modified nor permanently stored (i.e., they are temporary).
+2. **Output Mapping** --- tables that are written into Storage after running the transformation.
+Tables not mentioned are neither modified nor permanently stored (i.e., they are temporary).
 They are deleted from the transformation staging area when the execution finishes.

 {: .image-popup}